AbhishekMathur11/Photometric-Stereo-Vision/README.md

 ![Example Image](images/face3d.png)

-By using the **Bas-Relief Ambiguity** we can change the way it gets rendered
+By using the **Bas-Relief Ambiguity** we can change the way it gets rendered in terms of sharpness and flatness

 ![Example Image](images/face3d2.png) ![Example Image](images/face3d3.png)